 And I only invoked quantum physics as an example to reinforce the idea of needing a single authoritative observer.
 I'm not actually making any sort of scientific argument.
 Not like those psudoscience scammers who will sell you a "quantum crystal" to keep away evil, disease-bearing spirits. :P

-• I love football, it has shaped cultures worldwide and it is a full on celebration every four years.
+I love football, it has shaped cultures worldwide and it is a full on celebration every four years.
 I can't wait for the world cup.
+Also I recently saw this trailer: I can't wait to see it

 Also I recently saw this trailer: